lonestar1/3d_brick_wave/README.md

 # Project Title

-A simple wave effect used as the foundation for the Cobble Stone street effect in Heinekin Past Eperience TVC.
+A simple wave effect used as the foundation for the Cobble Stone street effect in Heineken Past Experience TVC.
 This project can be found on my website.

 ## Getting Started